-Some were skeptical of how he would fare in the Premier League second time around, but he has hit the ground running and at this rate will win the golden boot from the wing.
-Raheem Sterling is enjoying the most productive season of his career so far, but Salah just pips him to this spot in the team.
+Some were skeptical of how he would fare in the Premier League second time around, but he has been sensational, with 29 league goals and 37 in total.
+Raheem Sterling is enjoying the most productive season of his career so far, but Salah pips the England international here.

 Left-wing: Leroy Sané

 His inaugural season in the Premier League was a mixed bag, but he's now established himself as one of the most dangerous wingers in the league.
 The fact that he was behind Nolito at the start of last season seems crazy now.
 With electrifying pace and the dribbling of a young Ryan Giggs, he terrifies defenders, and that's why he has just beaten Sadio Mané to make it into this combined XI.